hsorby/mapclient-docs/MAP-tutorial-plugin.rst

 .. note::
    `MAP`_ is currently under active development, and this document will be updated to reflect any changes to the software or new features that are added.
 You can follow the development of MAP at the `launchpad project`_.

 This document details takes the reader through the process of creating a new plugin for the MAP Client.
-The :doc:`MAP-create-plugin` document defines the plugin interface that the new plugin must adhere to.
+The :doc:`MAP-plugin` document defines the plugin interface that the new plugin must adhere to.

 A Simple Source Step Example
 ============================